john-beckstead/Diamond-Price-Prediction/README.md

   This is the python script used to generate the Streamlit app.
 This file can be run by opening the command terminal, navigating to the directory containing the app.py file and running the command: 'python -m streamlit run app.py'.
 This will open the streamlit app in your default browser.
-Alternatively, you can view the published version of the app at: https://diamond-price-prediction-ribhe3u8camjkywknopkn2.streamlit.app/
+Alternatively, you can view the published version of the app [here](https://diamond-price-prediction-ribhe3u8camjkywknopkn2.streamlit.app/)